 Yes, there is financial aid, with awards ranging from 10% – 70% of tuition, based on need and the number of applicants.
 Contact the director for an application.
 Applications are due on May 1st, and awards will be determined after that point.
 It is recommended that campers submit a deposit to hold their space prior to hearing about awards, as the sessions often fill before May.

-Sessions include between 20-30 campers (depending on the script and production).
+Sessions include about 30-35 campers (depending on the script and production).
 We hire 4-5 Counselors (college-aged theatre students), and 3-4 faculty (theater professionals) per session.
 Therefore the average ratio is approximately 4:1.

 Theatre always involves parts of different sizes!
 We cannot guarantee every child a “lead”, but all campers play a major part in the production, with substantial time on stage.
 Campers who may have fewer words to say onstage will still have lots of stage time, and will be involved in many scenes, dances, and/or songs.
 They also may choose to become involved in the technical and design aspects of the production.
 There is always lots going on to get the show ready, and there are many opportunities to engage each camper.
 Each camper is guaranteed a full theatre experience.